realitytracing/Reality-Tracing/human-foundations/the-meta-auto-sovereignty-of-definition.md

 Correction:

 A constitution is an artifact under constraint.
 It must remain answerable to the lives and conditions it governs.

+A concise formulation:

+> A constitution is legitimate while it keeps political life corrigible, not while it wins worship.

 ## Security